Last updated on August 5th, 2022 at 09:50 pm

-Dublin is surprisingly compact for a capital city.
+Dublin is surprisingly compact for a capital city and as such it’s quite a walkable city.
 Although the largest city in Ireland by quite a margin, a majority of the action takes place within the city centre, a relatively small area of the city clustered around the River Liffey.
 From O’Connell Bridge at the heart of the city where the North and South sides of Dublin meet, a dizzying variety of bars, restaurants, coffee shops, cinemas, monuments, and parks are reachable within easy walking distance.
 While there is no underground metro system so common in other capital cities, the small size of Dublin means that it is no real loss.

 Living in a walkable city is undoubtedly a joy, as you can simply step out of your apartment and let your feet take you on an adventure to a new part of the city.

 Although the city centre of Dublin is perfectly walkable, the public transport links connecting the suburbs to the centre of the city have improved markedly in recent years.
 The addition of the Luas tram system has been a huge boon to the city, adding much needed public transport capacity to complement the long-running Dublin bus network.